 With the Therapeutic Bodywork sessions, you will be resolving your primary concerns, without receiving and experiencing the wholistic benefits of the Rolfing ten session series protocol or recipe.
 In many cases this involves simply resolving an issue in your physical body.
 However, within a Therapeutic Bodywork session working with issues of your body-mind (Body Psychology) can and is often used depending on your interests and needs.

 After having received two sessions of Therapeutic Bodywork on the clients forearm weeks after having undergone surgery: "Thank you so much.
-You have helped me many times, but never in such a significant, impressive way." - Alicen
+You have helped me many times, but never in such a significant, impressive way." - Alicen After one Therapeutic Bodywork session: "I want to thank you.
+Whatever you did, for a single treatment, moved me farther and faster along than anything else has." - Adam

 After one Therapeutic Bodywork session: Thank you, thank you.
 I can’t believe the difference in my ankle.
 My foot is striking the floor differently when I walk.
 Things are cracking and readjusting and I have some interesting sensations around my left sitting bone.
 I’m hoping I can hold on to this benefit (which seems like a miracle to me).
 The wrist is also very much improved.
 I’m hoping we can repeat the same stuff next week.Thanks again.
 I’m very, very happy. - Anonymous